SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Experiments

 \subsection{Ablation Studies}

 We conduct ablations to isolate the contribution of each component in our framework.
-The ablation results are summarized in Tables~\ref{table:main_results} and \ref{table:weight_distil}.
+The ablation results are summarized in Tables~\ref{table:main_results}, \ref{table:weight_distil}, and \ref{table:hungarian_matching}.

-\paragraph{Slot vs.~feature and reconstruction KD.} To test whether slot representations are the best target for distillation, we compare our method with variants that distill encoder or decoder features via MSE (see Table~\ref{table:main_results}).
+\textbf{Slot vs.~feature and reconstruction KD.} To test whether slot representations are the best target for distillation, we compare our method with variants that distill encoder or decoder features via MSE (see Table~\ref{table:main_results}).
 While feature KD and reconstruction KD bring modest gains over the student (no KD) baseline, they remain below our slot-based formulation, by significant margins.
 This supports our hypothesis that distilling structured object-centric representations leads to better temporal consistency and segmentation quality.

-\paragraph{Cosine vs.~MSE loss.} We compare the proposed loss based on cosine similarity with an alternative loss based on MSE over slot representations.
+\textbf{Cosine vs.~MSE loss.} We compare the proposed loss based on cosine similarity with an alternative loss based on MSE over slot representations (see Table~\ref{table:main_results}).
 Cosine-based distillation yields more stable improvements across datasets, especially on YTVIS, likely due to its scale invariance and better alignment with semantic structure in high-dimensional spaces.

-\paragraph{Matching predicted vs.~corrected slots.} Another ablation study targets the placement of our $\mathcal{L}_{\text{slot-KD}}$ loss, i.e.~before or after slot attention.
-In general, it seems to be more beneficial to apply the distillation to corrected slots, after slot attention.
-Yet, temporal consistency (measured at the video level) can be accurately ensured by distilling predicted slots, as confirmed by the results on YTVIS.

-\paragraph{With or without reconstruction KD.} To empirically determine if the proposed $\mathcal{L}_{\text{slot-KD}}$ loss is sufficient or not, we carry out experiments with an enhanced version of \textsc{SlotMatch}, where the distillation is also applied over reconstructed features via the $\mathcal{L}_{\text{rec-KD}}$ loss.
-Perhaps surprisingly, this double distillation procedure degrades performance by considerable margins on MOVi-E. The results show that adding additional distillation losses can make the distillation more complex and difficult to tune, eventually leading to inferior results.
-The empirical results only confirm Theorem \ref{prop_slot_distill}, indicating that distillation via $\mathcal{L}_{\text{rec-KD}}$ is sufficient.
+\textbf{With or without reconstruction KD.} To empirically determine if the proposed $\mathcal{L}_{\text{slot-KD}}$ loss is sufficient or not, we carry out experiments with an enhanced version of \textsc{SlotMatch}, where the distillation is also applied over reconstructed features via the $\mathcal{L}_{\text{rec-KD}}$ loss (see Table~\ref{table:main_results}).
+Perhaps surprisingly, this double distillation procedure degrades performance by considerable margins on MOVi-E. The results show that adding additional distillation losses can make the distillation more difficult to tune, eventually leading to inferior results.
+In summary, the empirical results confirm Theorem \ref{prop_slot_distill}, indicating that distillation via $\mathcal{L}_{\text{slot-KD}}$ is sufficient.